LaDilettante/personal-webpage/_posts/2017-08-20-talk-to-user.md

 Everyone hates admitting to being confused, especially technical users who take pride in being quick learners.
 And yet these moments of confusion are when we learn the most about where our software is lacking!
 To make the users comfortable, at every step of the interview I put the onus of being wrong on me, not the user.

-At the beginning, set the tone with "Thank you for your time -- your feedback is really important to us.
+At the beginning, set the tone with

+> Thank you for your time -- your feedback is really important to us.
 There are many design issues that our team is still debating internally. (*Note: This communicates that the design is very much in flux and their feedback will have a real impact.*) Please do tell me your first impression on any part of the design.
-If there is anything that is not immediately clear, that is on us to make it better. (*Note: This puts the onus of getting things right on the design team, not the users*)."
+If there is anything that is not immediately clear, that is on us to make it better. (*Note: This puts the onus of getting things right on the design team, not the users*).

 During the interview, don't follow up with what users say with "How so?"
 Instead, use a more welcoming tone: "That's really interesting.
 Tell me more about your thought process."